Trooping The Colour

 How to get there

-Please note that Central London is expected to be extremely busy on Saturday 17th June 2023.
+Please note that Central London is expected to be extremely busy on Saturday 15th June 2024.
 We suggest you plan your route in advance and allow plenty of time to travel.
 For the latest information on how services are operating, use the TfL Go app or visit www.tfl.gov.uk.
-There are no parking facilities at this event.
+Please note there will be NO parking or dropping off facilities available in Whitehall or the surrounding areas of Horse Guards for these events.
+Vehicles will not be allowed within these areas.

 Arriving by Train: